rubenhortas/rubenhortas.github.io/_posts/2025-06-14-migrate-iptables-nftables.md

 ## Migrate from iptables to nftables

-I'm going to explain how to migrate based on some initial rules that you can see in my post [implementing firewalls with iptables](https://rubenhortas.github.io/posts/iptables-starting-point/).
+I'm going to explain how to migrate based on some initial rules that you can see in my post [iptables essential rules.
+A starting point to protect your computer](https://rubenhortas.github.io/posts/iptables-essential-rules/).
 If you don't have any initial rules to work from, you will have to manually create your file and you can skip the next sections and jump to [Test your nftables ruleset](https://rubenhortas.github.io/posts/migrate-iptables-nftables/#test-your-nftables-ruleset).

 ### Backup iptables rules